SKNCEL

 Analytics & tracking setup22,000 EGPGA4, Meta Pixel, conversion events, GTM configuration.

-Extended RTL QA round18,000 EGPNative-Arabic-speaker review of typography, line-breaks, translation fit.
+Extended RTL QA round18,000 EGPNative-Arabic-speaker review of Zak typography fit, line-breaks, translation naturalism.

 Terms and governance

-Change requestsScope changes beyond two revision rounds per milestone billed at 850 EGP/hour or 6,000 EGP/day.
+Change requestsScope changes beyond two revision rounds per milestone billed separately.

 ConfidentialityMutual NDA proposed at kickoff.
 Parkville-specific confidentiality terms accepted.